All the Backlinks are a search engine optimizer’s best friend.

 Of course, Google also wants webmasters to be in control over how they’re represented online.
 While webmasters can often choose many of the links they establish on the web, there will always be the opportunity for an ignorant or malicious actor to build an unwanted link.

-Hence, the Disavow Tool became a practical necessity.
+Hence, the Google Disavow Tool became a practical necessity.

 This sounds great – it’s a tool that can help you weed out any problematic links before they impact your rankings, right?

-Before you turn to the Disavow Links tool, there are some important steps you’ll need to take.
+Before you turn to the Google disavow tool, there are some important steps you’ll need to take.

 Evaluate Whether the Link Is a True Threat